TheNamlessGuy/oblivion-remaster-mod-manager/docs/README.md

 We also have a FAQ section below.

 ## Frequently Asked Questions
+### Does using NORMM lock me into using it for my mod management?
+No!
+NORMM is specifically designed to be used as much or as little as you want.
+You can use it to install one mod, delete it, and you won't even know it was there.

 ### Why is the name of one of my mods a different color?
 NORMM uses a few colors for mod names to give you more information about them.
 Generally, you can hover over them to get a description of why it's a different color, but here's an overlook:
 * Cyan/Blue